Lars-Ostervold/ai-travel-blog/frontend/_posts/24_blog.md

 ---
-title: ""Parisian Pursuits: Unveiling the City of Light's Must-See Marvels & Hidden Gems!""
+title: "Parisian Pursuits: Unveiling the City of Light's Must-See Marvels & Hidden Gems!"
-excerpt: "BLOG POST:
-Paris, often referred to as the City of Light, is filled with iconic landmarks, enchanting neighborhoods, and rich cultural experiences.
+excerpt: "Paris, often referred to as the City of Light, is filled with iconic landmarks, enchanting neighborhoods, and rich cultural experiences.
 Here are some of the best places to visit in this"
 coverImage: "https://nxvznoqipejdootcntuo.supabase.co/storage/v1/object/public/travel-blog-images/image_24_0.png"
 date: "2024-12-12T17:04:15.301Z"
 author: